section-engineering-education/engineering-education/content/articles/ioc_principle/index.md

 The IoC or DI Container now controls the creation and lifecycle of the objects.
 This way, you don't have to create instances of these objects every single time you need them anymore.
 Dagger and hilt can automate this process and generate the necessary code for you.

-IoC Containers are mostly used in an application for objects like:
+IoC Containers are primarily used in an application for objects like:
 - Services.
 - Data Access.
 - Controllers.